CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 How much time is each team member expected to be putting into working on projects?
 Punctuality?
 How would your team accommodate when unexpected commitments come up for a team member (e.g. interviews, sickness, competitions)?<br/><br/>
 Do accommodate for the fact that project load can get heavier towards the end of the semester.<br/><br/>

-2. **Communication**<br/>
+1. **Communication**<br/>
 What platform (s) will your team be using to communicate?
 What’s the expected time to get a response? <br/><br/>
 For any communication platforms you decide on, please test that everyone can receive notifications.
 We highly recommend using apps (Slack, Discord) over browser-based sites.<br/><br/>

-3. **Meeting Schedule**<br/>
+1. **Meeting Schedule**<br/>
 When and how will your team meet?
 What modality would it be? <br/><br/>
 A strong recommendation would be to set up a recurring 1hr meeting blocked out for the rest of the semester, so that your team does not have to scramble to find a common meeting time each week.
 Teams that have recurring meetings are generally more successful in the class.<br/><br/>

-4. **Responsibilities**<br/>
+1. **Responsibilities**<br/>
 How will you divide responsibilities for each project?
 During meetings, who will be in charge of note taking, organizing & running those meetings? <br/><br/>
 From past courses, we noticed the natural emergence of a project manager in teams, who ensures the project moves towards completion.
-Consider how your team would rotate that role amongst team members over the course of the remaining projects.
+We highly suggest that you consider how your team would rotate that role amongst team members over the course of the remaining projects.
 Throughout the semester, we will ask for documentation of your meeting notes, so be sure to keep them organized (we recommend using a shared Drive folder).<br/><br/>

-5. **Equitable Contribution & Conflict Resolution**<br/>
+1. **Equitable Contribution & Conflict Resolution**<br/>
 What are the steps the team would take to address teammates who are contributing too little, and when will the team bring this up to the instructors?
 What are the steps to bring up and discuss potential teamwork issues? <br/><br/>
 The first thing the staff will ask the student when they mention that they are facing team issues is if they have followed the steps on their team contract.<br/>